hydroweaver/twilio_automation/README.md

 # twilio_automation
 Testing Twilio

-Running **npm start** will create a local server that once exposed through NGROK, will mirror user's SMS back to them on the same number
+Running **npm start** will create a local server that once exposed through NGROK, will mirror user's SMS back to them on the same number.
+You will have to use your own account SID and API key